 Find-Script -Name "SpeedTest" -RequiredVersion 2.0 -Repository PSGallery

-In the above PowerShell script, the Find-Script uses the Name parameter to specify the script name as “SpeedTest“, the RequiredVersion parameter to specify the version as 2.0, and the Repository parameter as “PSGallery“.
+In the above PowerShell script, the Find-Script uses the Name parameter to specify the script name as “SpeedTest“.

 The output of the above PowerShell script gets the script from the specified repository as given below.